rubyforgood/human-essentials/CONTRIBUTING.md

 We ♥ contributors!
 By participating in this project, you agree to abide by the Ruby for Good [code of conduct](https://github.com/rubyforgood/human-essentials/blob/main/code-of-conduct.md).

 If you're new here, here are some things you should know:
+- A great introductory overview of the application is available at the [wiki](https://github.com/rubyforgood/human-essentials/wiki/Application-Overview).
 - Issues tagged "Help Wanted" are self-contained and great for new contributors
 - Pull Requests are reviewed within a week or so
 - Ensure your build passes linting and tests and addresses the issue requirements